agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 <!-- but of the t-ratio.
 And then the p-value is 0.002. -->

-**Definition**: The actual p-value and the approximation as a result of [1], seem to be quite close.
+**Definition**: The actual p-value and the approximation as a result of [1], seem to be quite close (35% error).
 All we need for t-tools is a table of values.
 But to determine actual values you need a computer to perform randomizations.
+Hence it is a useful approximation.

 **Checklist**: yes; true;
-*example-matching-definition*; *time*; (second time)
+*example-matching-definition*; *time*;

 ---

 **Claims**: [1] for random sampling is a useful approximation.

-Just as above was done for randomizations we can establish one for random sampling based on the sex discrimination study.
+Just as above was done for randomizations we can establish one for random sampling based on the sex discrimination study; Not done in the book.
+I skip this for now.

 **Checklist**: yes; true;
 *no-example*;